aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 This [jsfiddle](https://jsfiddle.net/vW9v5/24/) is a more advanced example of grace notes.

-#### How do I display mid-measure clef?
+#### How do I display a mid-measure clef?

-You can display mid-measure clef by adding a `NoteSubGroup` modifier to your `StaveNote`.
-The `NoteSubGroup` can consists of any kind of `Note` instances, but you may usually use `NoteSubGroup` with `ClefNote` only.
+You can display a mid-measure clef by adding a `NoteSubGroup` modifier to your `StaveNote`.
+The `NoteSubGroup` can consist of any kind of `Note` instances, but you may usually use `NoteSubGroup` with `ClefNote` only.

-It is also possible to use `ClefNote` without `NoteSubGroup`, but it is not recommended because of multi-voice formatting issue, `ClefNote` without `NoteSubGroup` does not support multi-voice.
+It is also possible to use `ClefNote` without `NoteSubGroup`, but it is not recommended because of multi-voice formatting issues. `ClefNote` without `NoteSubGroup` does not support multi-voice.

 ```javascript
 var notes = [